 We aim to make sure that the move from nursery to reception is as stress free as we can make it.
 In the summer term before your child moves into full time school, they will visit their new classroom and if possible spend some time working with their new teacher.

 When starting full- time school the children will start on several different days so that staff, pupils and parents can get to know each other more easily.
 Initially, the teaching in reception is similar to that in nursery, with the emphasis on learning through play.
 The children are taught in a variety of ways: as a class, in groups and as individuals.
-There is a qualified teacher and a nursery nurse with 30 children.
+There is a qualified teacher a nursery nurse and teaching assistant in class.